AitanaESCI/speech-emotion-recognition/README.md

 | Test Macro F1 | 0.478 |

 **Conclusions**
 Overfitting remained solved, but performance slightly regressed compared to Exp 7.
-Manual weights didn't translate into better discrimination — Neutral and Positive classes still underperformed, suggesting the issue is more about feature separability than loss weighting.
+Manual weights didn't translate into better discrimination.
+Neutral and Positive classes still underperformed, suggesting the issue is more about feature separability than loss weighting.
 We kept **Experiment 7** as our final model.

 ---